charliezye/charlie-vault/Work/Job Search/B&D Job.md

 **Script chosen based on device to aggregate code/data?**
 - How involved is this process?
 How much code is in each script?
+- How has Blue Yonder set you up for transitional success?
+	- Is there already internal documentation on the application?
 - How does your pipeline/architecture look right now?
 	- MVC,
 - Is the goal microservices?
 API pipelines?